benlcohn/mpc-maps/README.md

 - [ ] Allow users to edit and make layouts shareable

 - [ ] Added features to the drumkit including: custom pad colors, sound hotswap, and pitch control per-pad

+- [ ] Long-term, adding a trim and togglevs trigger feature for playback